CD Pamplona

-Across different eras, future international players Jesús María Satrústegui, Nacho Monreal and Iñaki Williams learned their skills in the youth sections of the club.
+Across different eras, future international players Jesús María Satrústegui, Nacho Monreal, Iñaki Williams and Nico Williams learned their skills in the youth sections of the club.

 History

 CD Pamplona was founded on October 31, 1958.
 Since the green color was already occupied it was decided to use the green diagonal stripe as the sign of the city to represent the club's identity.
 In the 2018-19 season the club finished 17th in the Tercera División, Group 15.